ErogitoBC/Erogito.github.io/index.md

 # CS 499 Computer Science Capstone
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Throughout this github web page you will find the project I worked on during my CS 499 Capstone class.
+##### Throughout this github web page you will find the projects I have worked on during my CS 499 Capstone class.
 Each one will come with a description as well as a link to the repository where it is being held.

 ## Professional Self-Assessment
 ##### Start of assessment